austinLorenzMccoy/sql-query-generator/README.md

 # SQL Query Generator with Google Gemini

 This project is a Streamlit application that converts English questions into SQL queries using Google Gemini's generative AI capabilities.
-It allows users to retrieve data from an SQLite database named **STUDENT**, which contains information about students, their classes, sections, and marks.
+It allows users to retrieve data from an SQLite database named **student.db**, which contains information about students, their classes, sections, and marks.

 ## Table of Contents